Get Involved at St. Patrick Catholic Church

 Sacristans - Sacristans "ready" the sanctuary, the altar, the vessels, the Scriptural readings, the baptismal font, the candles, and the liturgical items used in the context of the liturgical celebration.
 Contact Justin Soutar at 463-3533.

 Secular Order of Discalced Carmelites - The members of the Secular Order of Discalced Carmelites are faithful members of the Church, called to live "in allegiance to Jesus Christ" through "friendship with the One we know loves us" and in service to the Church.
 Under the protection of Our Lady of Mount Carmel, in the biblical tradition of the prophet Elijah and inspired by the teachings of St. Teresa of Jesus and St. John of the Cross, they seek to deepen their Christian commitment received in baptism.
-If you would like more information about Carmelite spirituality and Saint Elizabeth of the Trinity Community which meets in Staunton on the 2nd Sunday of each month at St. Francis of Assisi Catholic Church, please contact Laurie Strong at 570-9877.
+If you would like more information about Carmelite spirituality and Saint Elizabeth of the Trinity Community which meets in Staunton on the 2nd Sunday of each month at St. Francis of Assisi Catholic Church, please contact Laurie Strong.

 St. Patrick’s Preschool - St. Patrick's Preschool provides learning experiences for spiritual and moral development.
 Our program provides a large variety of academic experiences in a loving, caring, enjoyable environment.
 We help preschoolers prepare for a successful transition to kindergarten.
 Children learn through play, prayer, repetition, routine and a variety of creative experiences, and are encouraged to progress at their own pace.
 Contact Francie Belliveau at 463-3533.